aagamaar/C_Programming/README.md

 Referred as the "mother of all programming languages" because it influenced many modern programming languages like C++, Java, Python and Go.

+C programs are platform-independent i.e. code can be compiled and run on different systems with minimal modifications.